Wizards beat Lakers 119-108 to clinch division title - News 12 Now

-LOS ANGELES (AP) — John Wall scored 34 points and Washington rallied in the fourth quarter to beat the Los Angeles Lakers 119-108 on Tuesday night, clinching the Southeast Division title for its first division crown in 38 years.
+LOS ANGELES (AP) — Water pooled on a table in the middle of the noisy locker room and soaked in the carpet.
+The Washington Wizards had just celebrated clinching the Southeast Division for the franchise’s first division title in 38 years.

+“We had a little water bottle fight in here,” a smiling Bradley Beal said after a 119-108 victory over the Los Angeles Lakers on Tuesday night.
+“It’s history for us.”

-Wall shot 14 of 25 and Bradley Beal was held to 16 points on 7-of-16 shooting, but the Wizards ended the longest division-title drought in NBA history with their fourth straight victory.
+John Wall shot 14 of 25 for 34 points and Beal was held to 16 points on 7-of-16 shooting, but the Wizards ended the longest division-title drought in NBA history with their fourth straight victory.

-“I didn’t know that,” coach Scott Brooks said before the game.
-“Now we’re fighting for playoff positioning.”
+“John and I especially, we’ve been on the team for five years,” Beal said.
+“It’s big-time for us and we’re excited to keep it moving forward.”

 When the franchise last claimed a division title in 1978-79, it was known as the Bullets of the Atlantic Division and played in suburban Landover, Maryland.
 The team had won its lone NBA championship the previous season and went on to lose the 1979 Finals to the Seattle SuperSonics.